The Heart Has Reasons by Mark Klempner

 July 2008: The Heart Has Reasons Inspires Prize-Winning Essay

 The Anti-Defamation League and the Carl Frohm Foundation recently sponsored an essay contest for high school students about Holocaust rescuers that drew more than five hundred entries.
 The winning entry in the early grades category (9th and 10th) was entitled “Rut Matthijsen” and was inspired by one of the rescuers featured in The Heart Has Reasons.
-In the essay, the young author summarizes Rut's story and explains what it meant to her personally.
+In the essay, the young author summarizes the Rut's story as told in the book and explains what it has meant to her personally.
 Here are a few highlights: “Rut Matthijsen's story fascinated me beyond measure and has made a big impact on my life.
 He was an ordinary person who became an extraordinary person because he acted in accordance with his own belief system while living in an immoral society....

 “When I first came to my high school I heard about an organization called Angel For a Day.
 This is an opportunity for high school students to take part in helping out the less fortunate kids of Omaha, Nebraska.
 I joined this club excited to help out the young kids....
 “Learning about what Rut did with the young Jewish children inspires me tremendously to continue making a difference in these kids' lives.
 The looks on their innocent faces when we work with them is one of the greatest feelings I can encounter.
 I could only imagine the faces of the Jewish children after Rut saved hundreds of their lives.
 The things Rut did for these kids only increases my determination to help out other kids in the world.
 I hope someday I can change lives of hundreds just like Rut Matthijsen did.”